bazelbuild/rules_docker/docker/util/README.md

       <td>
         List of strings; required
         <p>
-          A list of commands to run (sequentially) in the container.
+          A list of commands to run (sequentially) inside `sh` in the container.
+If the base image uses a non-standard entrypoint, you may need to use `docker_run_flags` to change the entrypoint to a shell.
         </p>
       </td>
     </tr>